 Complete Dailies & Finishing Toolset

-The first real-time, client-attended toolset in the industry to deliver a consistent, integrated user-interface across both production dailies and CREATIVE DI.
+Assimilate SCRATCH is the first real-time, client-attended toolset in the industry to deliver a consistent, integrated user-interface across both production dailies and CREATIVE DI.
 Real-time end-to-end workflow.
 Advanced tools for increased creativity and productivity.

 ‘There is nothing more expensive than an unhappy client’